-The directors have considered the impact of the COVID-19 pandemic, and the measures taken to contain it, on the Group.
-Due to the nature of the Group's activities, there has been limited impact on the business with a request for the extension of the Environmental Impact Assessment process being granted by the DMRE.
+The Directors have considered the continued impact of the COVID-19 pandemic, and the measures taken to contain it, on the Group.
+Due to the nature of the Group's activities, there has been limited impact on the business with a request for the extension of the Environmental Impact Assessment (EIA) process being granted by the DMRE and the EIA subsequently submitted to the DMRE on 15 January 2021.

 The Directors have prepared detailed financial forecasts and cash flows for the twelve months from the date of signing these financial statements.
 In developing these forecasts, the Directors have made assumptions based upon their view of current and future economic conditions over the forecast period.
+The Directors have considered the funding of requirements of the Group and in particular the Zeb Nickel project.
+The Directors consider that the Group will be able to meet its ongoing liabilities at they fall due for at least a period of twelve months from the date of signing of these financial statements.
+Accordingly the Directors have prepared these consolidated financial statements on the going concern basis.